marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 }
 {% endhighlight %}

-Notice that if the default methods aren't enough we can implement other methods using the exsisting as I did for **listAvailableEvents** and **findRandom**.
+Notice that if the default methods aren't enough we can implement other methods using the existing as I did for **listAvailableEvents** and **findRandom**.
 It is possible to inject the repository inside our EventService and use it directly:
 {% highlight java %}
 //complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/starevent-event/src/main/java/com/rmarcello/starevent/service/EventService.java